Telmouttaqi/cohort-10-class-work/week-02/assessment/gomoku/README.md

 - if yes start again
 - if not end the game

-How to Plan for the Gomoku Assessment
+How to Plan for the Gomoku Assessmentg
 * Detailed planning process
 * 1- Human or Random
     * Review the game rules (you don't have to implement the rules for the game but it helps to understand how the basic mechanics of the game works)